READS OF THE YEAR 2017: P.W. Bridgman

 Flood understands, and respects, the leading fiction-writing dictum of our times: she does not tell, she shows.
 By way of an accretion of small but significant particulars, Flood’s stories hint at plot developments and character traits that eventually (but oh-so-gradually) come into focus.
 Reading each of these stories is like watching a Willy Ronis photograph slowly develop in its chemical bath.
 To call in aid a rather hackneyed expression, reading Flood is much less about the destination and much more about the journey.

 In “Food”, two sisters of advancing years who live frugally together are out for a regular luncheon at a modest Vancouver deli.
 It is an outing to which both look forward each month.
 But this time they find themselves seated next to a family of American tourists, each of whom is coarse, loud, unmannerly and self-absorbed.
-(Forgive me for saying so, but we can easily guess how the lot at the adjoining table would have voted in November 2016.)
+(Forgive me for saying so, but from their banter we can easily guess how most of the lot at the adjoining table would have voted in November 2016.)

 Like an aching tooth, the drama unfolding beside the two sisters cannot be ignored.
 Flood is justly judgmental, and often darkly humorous, in her descriptions of those seated next to them.
 Her portrayals of the squalling infant, of beer being drunk noisily from the bottle and of the endless parade of smoke breaks will provoke both horror and cruel inner laughter in even the most charitable of readers.
 As the contrarian young mother shifts in her seat from time to time, her tee-shirt with the peace sign silkscreened onto it—a clear provocation to her elders—rides up, exposing an alarming protrusion of white belly.
 Grandmother’s “fuchsia-nailed forefinger chase[es] candied pecans around her plate”.
 After one of her smoke breaks the Great Aunt “toss[es] her cigarette butt on a high arc into traffic”.
 So it goes.
 The story “Food” gives us an unnerving glimpse of what America may look like when it becomes “great again”.